TOP

 least 4 or 5 guests to rent a van and driver for

-the day on their own.
+the day on your own at the pier.
 Ask for an English speaking

 driver.
 There will be English speaking drivers

 wherever you dock.
-Your small group can go out faster and see more.
+Your small group can tour faster and see more this way.
 But remember,

-if you take a shore excursion on your own the insurance
+if you take excursions on your own the trip insurance

-you bought through the cruise lines will not cover
+you bought with the cruise lines does not cover

 you if something goes wrong.
-To be safe, always travel
+To be safe travel

 If